 Five 1933 Packard Twelve Coupe Roadsters were manufactured.
 Two remain in the world.
 This is a priceless car.
 At Pebble Beach, Jack Boyd Smith Jr. was approached about selling this car.
 The potential buyer knew exactly what he was looking at and the car’s rarity and said, “I’ll give you a blank check.
 You fill it out, and if I’m in agreement, I’ll sign in and you mail me the title.”
 Jack simply replied, “It’s not about the money.”

 This Packard won three awards since 2014, including Pebble Beach Concours d’Elegance in 2014 and 1st place at Amelia Island Concours d’Elegance and Concours d’Elegance of America at St. John’s in 2015.
-It also appeared at the 2018 at the Inaugural Concours d’Elegance at Capshaholm.
+It also appeared in 2018 at the Inaugural Concours d’Elegance at Copshaholm.

 This model and year was the first run of Packard’s famed Twelve, which succeeded the Twin Six, and was the only year with the foldout window design.

 This automobile is one of only two left in existence and one of only five ever made.
 The 1933 Packard Twelve Coup Roadster was the first year the twelve cylinder engines were produced.

 Packard used a fold-out window in the 1933 Twelve, and this was the only year that Packard used those windows in their cars.
 It was also the sportiest of the closed cars in 1933 with an engine that produced 160 HP.